Invernomut0/MyHOME/README.md

 It is possible that upon first install (and updates), the OWNd listener process crashes and you do not get any status feedback on your devices.
 If such is the case, a restart of Home Assistant should solve the issue.

-## BEWARE

-If you've been using this integration in version 0.8 and prior, configuration structure has changed and you need to create and populate the appropriate config file.
-See below for instructions.

 ## Configuration and use

 Please find the [configuration](https://github.com/invernomut0/MyHOME/wiki/Configuration) on the project's wiki!
-[Advanced uses](https://github.com/invernomut0/MyHOME/wiki/Advanced-uses) are also listed in the wiki.